dasch-swiss/dsp-tools/docs/dsp-tools-create-ontologies.md

     },
     {
         "name": "MinimalisticAudioSequence",
-        "labels": {
-            "en": "Sequence of an audio resource that uses 'isSequenceOf' and 'hasSequenceBounds' directly" },
+        "labels": {"en": "Sequence of audio using 'isSequenceOf' and 'hasSequenceBounds' directly"}, "super": "Resource",
-        "super": "Resource",
         "cardinalities": [
             {